These instructions explain how to support the embedding of iframe code in flexible assets.

-First, a user with a Manager or Administrator role will need to add a Textbox field to the flexible asset type to add support for embedded media (iframes):
+First, a user with a Manager or Administrator role will need to add a Textbox field to the flexible asset type.
+This automatically makes it possible to support iframes in records created with that flexible asset type.

 - Click Account from the top navigation bar.

 - Click Flexible Asset Types from the sidebar.

 - Click the pencil icon to the right of the asset you'd like to add your iframe content to.

 - On the next screen, scroll down and click the + New field button.

 - Give the new field a name ("Network Diagram") and choose the field's attributes, selecting Textbox as the kind of field.

 - Click Save to save your changes.

 - Make sure you follow the instructions for publishing your content that's recommended by the third-party platform.
 Any content will have to be published to the web first.

 - Copy the <iframe> embed code provided by the third-party source.
 The example below is HTML code to embed a diagram from Lucidchart:

 - From IT Glue, open the flexible asset you want to copy the embed code to.

 - Click Edit.